unt-libraries/django-name/docs/models.rst

 Identifiers
 '''''''''''
-The Identifier contains an type, (see :ref:`identifier-type-model-ref`), and value which is often represented as a permalink.
+The Identifier contains a type, (see :ref:`identifier-type-model-ref`), and value which is often represented as a permalink.
 For instance, the link to the person's Twitter profile would be an Identifier.

 Notes
 '''''